MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametri

 *pDC*<br/>
-[in] Puntatore a un contesto di dispositivo.
+in Puntatore a un contesto di dispositivo.

 *Rect*<br/>
-[in] Rettangolo immagine menu.
+in Rettangolo dell'immagine del menu.

 ### <a name="return-value"></a>Valore restituito